Killing of Rafael Ramos and Wenjian Liu: Families

 Jaden Ramos, son of Officer Ramos, posted on Facebook, "Today I had to say bye to my father.
 He was [there] for me every day of my life, he was the best father I could ask for.
 It's horrible that someone gets shot dead just for being a police officer.
 Everyone says they hate cops but they are the people that they call for help.
 I will always love you and I will never forget you.
 RIP Dad."

 Richard Gonzales, a cousin of Ramos, urged citizens to come together and forgive the shooter.

 Aftermath

 On December 22, de Blasio asked that anti-police protestors "suspend demonstrations."
 Earlier in the day, NYPD Commissioner William Bratton said the killings were a "direct spinoff of this issue [of the protests]".
 Some protesters issued blanket condemnations of the police as "racists and worse" according to The New York Times.
 While the investigations into Brinsley's motivation continues, Bratton has concluded that "the protests served as an inspiration for the disturbed man."

-Six people were arrested for making terroristic threats against NYPD officers in the week following the shooting.
-After a police union directive in December 2014, the police have been dispatching two cars in response to every call, contributing to a lack of manpower, and as a result, a 94% drop in summonses for minor offenses and a 66% reduction in arrests.
+Six people were arrested for making terrorist threats against NYPD officers in the week following the shooting.
+After a police union directive in December 2014, police were ordered to send two cars in response to every call.
+This resulted in a lack of police resources, and as a result, a 94 percent drop in summonses for minor offenses and a 66 percent reduction in arrests.